-The objective of using valuation techniques is to arrive at a fair value measurement that reflects the price that would be received to sell the asset or paid to transfer the liability in an orderly transaction between market participants at the measurement date.
-The Company uses proprietary Directors believe this is the most appropriate basis valuation models, which are compliant with IPEV guidelines and IFRS 13 and which are usually developed from recognised valuation techniques.
+The objective of using valuation techniques is to arrive at a fair value measurement that reflects the price that would be received to sell the asset or paid to transfer the liability in an orderly transaction between market participants at the valuation models, which are compliant with IPEV guidelines and IFRS 13 and which are usually developed from recognised valuation techniques.

 The Directors have satisfied themselves as to the methodology used, the discount rates and key assumptions applied, and the valuations.
 The methodologies used to determine fair value are described in the 2020 annual report.
 The level 3 assets comprise of a number of unlisted investments at various stages of development and each has been assessed based on its industry, location and business cycle.
 The valuation methodologies include cost of recent investment or last funding round, listed peer comparison or peer group multiple, dividend yield or net assets as appropriate.
 Where applicable, the Directors have considered observable data and events to underpin the valuations.
-A discount has been applied, where appropriate, to reflect both the unlisted nature of the investments and business risks
+A discount has been applied, where appropriate, to reflect both the unlisted nature of the investments and business risks and Mitre Investments Limited received dividends of £106,984 from UIL.
+There were no other transactions between companies controlled by key management and UIL during the half year to 31 December 2020.